 Cani Corsi need active owners.
 This is not a couch potato pooch.

-Plan for a fast walk or jog twice a day at minimum.
+Plan to walk or jog fast at least twice a day.
 Bring your Cane Corso for bike rides, runs, hikes, and other physical activities you enjoy.

 Corsi crave jobs to do and mental stimulation.
 Integrate plenty of games like fetch into your playtime.
 A tired Corso, both mentally and physically, is a better-behaved one.